duganchen/electron-react-typescript-boilerplate/README.md

 * /main (the main process, with [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript) as its base)
 * /renderer (the renderer process, created using create-react-app)

+I'm going to write a bit about how to recreate this.

 ## Setting Up The Renderer Process

 Create the project that will become the renderer thread: